barrel/barrel-wordpress/wp-content/themes/barrel-base/modules/image/README.md

 ## TODO
 1. Refactor reporting to be hidden if wp_debug is false
 1. Render Exception message in place of module content if conditions are not met
+1. Update exception to report the name of the required varaible

 ## USAGE
 ### Instantiation